jvparidon/subs2vec/README.md

 `python3 -m subs2vec.deduplicate fr.txt`
 4. Train a fastText model on the subtitle corpus:
 `python3 -m subs2vec.train_model fr subs dedup.fr.txt`
-This last step requires the binaries for [fastText](https://github.com/facebookresearch/fastText) and [word2phrase (part of word2vec)](https://github.com/tmikolov/word2vec) to be downloaded, built, and discoverable on your system.
+This last step requires the binaries for [fastText](https://github.com/facebookresearch/fastText) and [word2phrase (part of word2vec)](https://github.com/tmikolov/word2vec) to be downloaded, built, and discoverable on your system (i.e., on your PATH).

 For more detailed training options:
 `python3 -m subs2vec.train_model --help`